 The aim of this course is to change your life.
 We will read a selection of the greatest poems in the English language and consider what makes them great.
-We will discuss what distinguishes American from British poetry, and we will give some attention to questions of poetic influence and methods of composition.
+Students will be encouraged to memorize, recite, and imitate certain works, and we will examine such forms as the sonnet, the sestina, the villanelle, and the prose poem, as well as experimental methods of composition.
 But the primary focus will be on reading, interpreting, and evaluating the poems themselves.
-The poets under consideration will include Shakespeare, Donne, Wordsworth, Coleridge, Keats, Byron, Whitman, Dickinson, Yeats, Eliot, Frost, Stevens, Auden, and Bishop.
+The poets under study will include Shakespeare, Donne, the English Romantics, Whitman, Dickinson, Frost, Stevens, Williams, Eliot, Moore, Cummings, Auden, Bishop, and O"HfHara.
 The course will conclude with some examples of contemporary American poetry.

 David Lehman is a poet, critic, and editor.
 In 1988 he initiated "The Best American Poetry," and he continues as the general editor of this distinguished anthology series.
 In 1991 he published a critique of deconstruction entitled Signs of the Times: Deconstruction and the Fall of Paul de Man.
 His recent books include When a Woman Loves a Man and The Last Avant-Garde: The Making of the New York School of Poets.
 His gathering of Great American Prose Poems: From Poe to the Present appeared in 2003.
 He is now preparing a new edition of The Oxford Book of American Poetry.
 He has taught the "Great Poems" seminar since 1997.
 He has also taught at Columbia University, New School University, and Bennington College.